tgbugs/protc/README.md

 Automatic decoupling could be performed by looking to see whether an input variable is ever used in conjunction with another input variable.
 If it is not then it will be possible to split the inputs into multiple functions that are independent.

+Sometimes you just want to be able to specify that you need/want a thing that meets some specific criteria.
+For example, I don't care what antibody you use, but it needs to 1) bind the thing 2) not bind other stuff 3) not have been raised in the target organism, and here is the method to validate those requirements.
+THEN as a proxy, a reference to a thing that has perviously been validated according to those criteria can be used but we might want some way to point to the evidence either as a paper or as the output of the prior protocol.
+(This seems to fit with the 'how do you know you already have the reagents you need' problem)

 ## Practical considerations for readability and execution